 The Nazi Appropriation of the Swastika

 Of course, when most people hear the word “swastika” today, none of that grand history comes to mind.
-Instead, people associate this once beautiful and noble symbol with totalitarian nationalism and virulent, militant racism.
+Instead, people associate this once beautiful and noble symbol with totalitarianism and a genocidal impulse.
 How did this happen?
 Why did the National Socialist movement of early-to-mid-twentieth century Germany adopt the swastika of all symbols as its own central icon?

 During the Romantic period in the nineteenth century, the peoples of Europe took a great deal of interest in rediscovering their pagan heritage.
 Additionally, the English were fascinated by questions of what exactly made them English, the French were fascinated by questions of what exactly made them French, and so on.

 Perhaps nowhere were these trends more pronounced than in Germany.
 Nowhere else did they achieve the same level of cultural prominence and social organization, nowhere else did they become as explicitly nationalistic, and nowhere else did these tendencies last well into the twentieth century.

 In the early decades of the twentieth century, Germany was awash with so-called völkisch (often anglicized as “folkish”) groups, who combined a kind of ethnic nationalism with the “occult” spiritualism that was flourishing at the margins of society.
 The völkisch groups and the people who comprised them were a very diverse and dynamic bunch; some were relatively private and mostly focused on esoteric spiritual pursuits, while some were overtly political, with various and often competing agendas in that regard.